eubrunomiguel/D2-Game-Server-Emulator-7.4/README.md

 # Setup
 We provide automated scripts to compile, run and manage the server and all its dependencies.
 The server and dependencies can run on any machine that supports `docker`.

-To start, please follow the next two steps:
+To start, please clone (or download) this repository and follow the next two steps:
 1. Provisioning
 2. Dependencies
 3. [Optional] DDoS protection rules